mautic/documentation/README.md

 # Mautic Documentation

-### Introduction
+## Introduction
-This book serves as the [documentation for Mautic](https://mautic.org/docs/), the open source marketing automation system.
+This repository contains the primary [Mautic documentation][mautic-docs], the open source marketing automation system.
 Just as the code is open source and available for everyone, so is the documentation.
 Everyone is welcome to help make this information better and improve as needed.

-### Download as PDF!

-[Click here](https://mautic.org/docs/mautic_docs_en.pdf) to download these docs as a PDF in English.

-[Click here](https://mautic.org/docs/mautic_docs_fr.pdf) to download these docs as a PDF in French.
+### Download documentation as a PDF

-[Click here](https://mautic.org/docs/mautic_docs_jp.pdf) to download these docs as a PDF in Japanese.
+Download the official Mautic documentation as a PDF in:
+* [English][docs-eng]
+* [French][docs-fr]
+* [Japanese][docs-jp]

-### How to contribute to the docs
+## Contributing to the Mautic documentation

-This repository is the source code for [Gitbook](https://www.gitbook.com/) published at [www.mautic.org/docs](https://www.mautic.org/docs).
-The source code is shared [here on GitHub](https://github.com/mautic/documentation) so anyone can contribute to the documentation in the same way the programmers do with the actual Mautic code.
+This repository serves as the source code for the Mautic documentation [Gitbook][gitbook] published at [www.mautic.org/docs][mautic-docs].
+The source code is shared [here on GitHub][mautic-docs-github] so anyone can contribute to the documentation in the same way the programmers do with the actual Mautic code.

+### Steps to contribute

+1. Fork this repository
+2. Select a file to edit on your fork
+3. Make your commits
+4. Open a pull request to `base fork: mautic/documentation` with `base: master`
+5. Include and reference any [Issues][doc-issues] your Pull Request addresses

 #### Why is git used for the documentation